 The first part (before the choir comes in) of One-Winged Angel from Final Fantasy VII sounds a lot like the music from the shower scene in Psycho.

 The "Prelude" is predated by an obscure electronic song, Francis Rimbert's "Voices of Paradise" from 1980, which contains a tune similar to the ascend/descend notes (only half shorter), and even sounds similar to the 16 bit versions.

 The music that plays during the intro scenes of Final Fantasy VII resembles the "Tunnel Chase" music from the first Terminator movie.
-Also, "Forested Temple" resembles the Habanera from the opera Carmen, the bell sequences of the track in particular syncing well to the song.
+Also, "Forested Temple" resembles the Habanera from the opera Carmen, the bells of the FF 7 piece in particular syncing well to the Habanera.